webdriverio-community/wdio-chromedriver-service/README.md

 Type: `string`

 ### outputDir
-The path where the output of the ChromeDriver server should be stored.
+The path where the output of the ChromeDriver server should be stored (uses the config.outputDir by default when not set).

 Example: `driver-logs`